Experience the Gilded Age of Glory

 Quaint and quirky comfort food with options like blue crab quiche, corned beef hash and eggs, chicken biscuits, and more.

 Built by Henry M. Flagler in 1888 and one of the most exclusive resorts of its day, Historic Tours of the former Hotel Ponce de Leon highlight the Spanish Renaissance architectural heritage of what is now Flagler College.

 AFTERNOON | Lunch and Explore Downtown and Flagler’s Churches

-The Hyppo makes delightful all-natural ice pops from everything under the sun, and over 450 flavors later, we're still going!
+The Hyppo makes delightful all-natural ice pops from everything under the sun with over 450 flavors!

 As you explore downtown, visit the beautifully adorned Cathedral-Basilica of St. Augustine.
 America’s first parish and the oldest Catholic Church in the city.
 Explore this exquisite building and view the Spanish-inspired architecture.

-Henry Flagler had a hand at constructing many of the oldest churches in St. Augustine.
+Henry Flagler had a hand at constructing many of the oldest churches in St. Augustine, and this was dedicated to his daughter.
 Visit the Memorial Presbyterian Church, where Flagler and his family were laid to rest.